Balatonfüred District

 Balatonfüred (Balatonfüredi járás) is a district in southern part of Veszprém County.
 Balatonfüred is also the name of the town where the district seat is found.
 The district is located in the Central Transdanubia Statistical Region.

 Geography

 Balatonfüred District borders with Veszprém District to the north, Balatonalmádi District to the east, Siófok District and Fonyód District (Somogy County) to the south, Tapolca District to the west.
 The number of the inhabited places in Balatonfüred District is 22.

 Municipalities

-The district has 1 town and 21 villages.